 However, they’re bound to have questions.
 Instead of offering a free trial and then turning your back on potential customers, make sure you stick around to answer any questions they have during the trial.

-This might mean having a customer support team on hand to help, or it might mean putting together a detailed FAQ or collection of resources that help tackle different use cases.
-Think of it as a kind of onboarding experience – you want leads to have the best experience possible so they stick around after the free trial expires.
+This might mean having a customer support team on hand to help.
+Alternatively, it could mean putting together a detailed FAQ or collection of resources that help tackle different use cases.
+Think of it as a kind of onboarding experience.
+You want leads to have the best experience possible so they stick around after the free trial expires.

 This brand reaches out to customers as they’re coming to the end of their free trial to see if they need specialized help in any way.

 It’s one thing having a set of pre-recorded demos and another thing entirely to host them live.
-In fact, a lot of businesses will run live demos with potential customers, as this gives them a chance to show off specific use cases and answer any objections upfront.
+In fact, a lot of businesses will run live demos with potential customers.
+This is because it gives them a chance to show off specific use cases and answer any objections upfront.

 It also gives prospects the chance to engage with a real team member and start building that all-important business relationship.
 This is so important in creating an enjoyable customer experience.

-If you don’t have enough resources to provide individual live demos for each and every lead, you might choose to run a live webinar where you can help several people at once.
-This gives prospects the chance to interact with you live, which enhances the experience and secures a personal relationship with them (which, if you didn’t know, makes them much more likely to invest in your product).
+But what if you don’t have enough resources to provide individual live demos for each and every lead?
+Well, you might choose to run a live webinar where you can help several people at once.
+This gives prospects the chance to interact with you live.
+Which, in turn, enhances the experience and secures a personal relationship with them (which, if you didn’t know, makes them much more likely to invest in your product).